Quantum information approach to Bose-Einstein condensation of composite bosons: Introduction

 \section{Introduction}

-The idea of Bose-Einstein condensation (BEC) was originally introduced for a uniform, non-interacting gas of elementary bosons.
+The idea of Bose-Einstein condensation (BEC) was originally introduced for a uniform, non-interacting gas of elementary bosons \cite{GSS95}.
 In reality, BEC experiments are conducted using potential traps for gases of bosonic particles, like alkali atoms, atomic hydrogen or metastable helium, that are composite particles made of fermions, and for which inter-particle interactions cannot be neglected \cite{AEMWC95,BSTH95,DMADDKK95}.
-Alternative BEC scenarios also take into account composite systems, e.g., condensation of fermionic pairs in liquid $^3$He \cite{NP90} or excitons (electron-hole pairs) in bulk semiconductors \cite{BBB62,CN82,EM04,K06}.
-In addition, these BEC scenarios are closely related to other macroscopic quantum phenomena like superfluidity and superconductivity \cite{PS02}.
+Alternative BEC scenarios also take into account composite systems, e.g., condensation of fermionic pairs in liquid $^3$He \cite{NP90} or excitons (electron-hole pairs) in bulk semiconductors \cite{BBB62,KK65,CN82,EM04,K06}.
+In addition, these BEC scenarios are closely related to other macroscopic quantum phenomena like superfluidity and superconductivity \cite{NS85,PS02}.

 In many studies the internal structure of composite particles is neglected.
-On the other hand, it was noted that in some cases this structure plays an important role \cite{CDD09,C11}.
+On the other hand, it was noted that in some cases this structure plays an important role \cite{NS82,RNPP02,S06,CBD08,CDD09,CSC11,C11}.
 Therefore, it is interesting to see how BEC can be affected by the internal structure of composite bosonic particles.
+Previously BEC was investigated with the interpolation between bosonic and fermionic statistics \cite{AMK03}, and with individual exchanges between the constituent fermions \cite{CS08}.

 In this work we consider a simple model of BEC with composite bosonic particles.
 In particular, we assume that neither the composite particles nor their constituents interact, such that the internal structure of composite particles is stable and temperature independent.